MP Estate Planning UK

 hmrc trust updates

-New rules mean your trust registration details must be accurate and updated quickly.
-If you do not make changes within 90 days, enforcement is possible and fines can be severe.
+New rules mean your trust registration details must be accurate and updated promptly.
+If you do not make changes within 90 days of a reportable event, enforcement is possible and fines can be severe — up to £5,000 per offence.

 There is also an international element this year.
-Certain FI/TDT structures must complete AEOI registration by 31 December 2025.
-This can apply even where there are no reportable persons.
+Certain arrangements classified as Financial Institutions (FI) or Trustee-Documented Trusts (TDT) must complete Automatic Exchange of Information (AEOI) registration by 31 December 2025.
+This applies even where there are no reportable persons — a significant widening of the previous rules.

-We will explain the two practical themes: keeping the Trust Register entry correct and having proof of registration ready for banks and advisers.
+We will explain the two practical themes: keeping the Trust Registration Service (TRS) entry correct and having proof of registration ready for banks and advisers who are now required to check it.

-By the end you will know if the changes affect you, what checks to run, and the next steps to protect your family’s affairs and meet tax obligations.
+By the end you will know whether these changes affect your trust, what checks to run, and the next steps to protect your family’s affairs and meet your obligations to HMRC.

 Key Takeaways

-• Update trust registration within 90 days to avoid fines up to £5,000 per offence.
+• Update trust registration within 90 days of any reportable change to avoid fines of up to £5,000 per offence.

-• Certain trusts must complete AEOI registration by 31 December 2025.
+• Certain trusts classified as FI or TDT must complete AEOI registration by 31 December 2025 — even without reportable persons.

-• Trustees should review records, log in, and download proof of registration.
+• Trustees should review their TRS records, log in via Government Gateway, and download a fresh digitally signed proof of registration.

-• Act now: simple checks reduce enforcement risk and secure your estate planning.
+• Act now: simple checks reduce enforcement risk and keep your estate planning on track.

 What these 2025 updates mean for UK trustees and estate planning

 Simple life changes now often mean you need to amend your trust record promptly.
-We see this in everyday estate planning when beneficiaries change, a new trustee is appointed, or contact details shift.
+We see this regularly in everyday estate planning: a beneficiary marries or divorces, a new trustee is appointed, a settlor changes address, or a trustee passes away.

-Keeping the Trust Register up to date is now practical work, not just form-filling.
-It helps show you are meeting your duties as a trustee and avoids delays when banks or advisers ask for proof.
+Keeping the Trust Registration Service up to date is now practical compliance work, not just form-filling.
+It demonstrates you are meeting your legal duties as a trustee and prevents delays when banks, solicitors, or financial advisers ask for proof of registration — which they are now required to do.

 A detailed, visually striking illustration of a "trust register" in a contemporary office setting.
 In the foreground, a wooden desk adorned with a sleek laptop, a sophisticated planner, and an elegant pen, with a partially open traditional ledger-style trust register displaying neatly organized entries and elegant cursive handwriting.
 In the middle, a professional-looking individual in business attire, a middle-aged woman with glasses, thoughtfully analyzing the register, her expressions conveying focus and determination.
 In the background, a sunlit window revealing a cityscape, with soft, diffused natural light casting gentle shadows.
 The atmosphere is calm and serious, reflecting the importance of trust management and estate planning in a modern context, with a depth-of-field effect emphasizing the foreground while keeping the background slightly blurred.